-In more good news, between 2012 and 2022, the New Mexico Economic Research and Analysis Bureau expects the number of jobs in the field of human resources to grow significantly, with:
+How strong?
+Well, between 2016 and 2026, the New Mexico Economic Research and Analysis Bureau expects the number of HR jobs in nearly all classifications to grow significantly:

 This means that top employers from the state’s major industries are placing a premium on the HR professionals that recruit, hire, train, develop, and manage a growing number of employees.
 Top employers throughout the state contribute significantly to the strength of New Mexico’s workforce, and by extension, the demand for human resource professionals: